BruhLookAtThis/Foul_Mouthed_MR/README.md

 # Foul_Mouthed_MR
-Repository for all of BruhLookAtThis's Foul-Mouthed Marvel Rivals mods
+Repository for all of BruhLookAtThis's Foul-Mouthed Marvel Rivals mods Also contains Kinda Foul-Mouthed mods that were removed from modding websites

 ## Author Notes
 - This is a personal project made for **FUN**.
 Do not expect professional quality